Tutorial Gateway

 SQL FOR XML AUTO Example 2

-As you can see, query has generated the XML file.
+As you can see, the query has generated the XML file.
 Please click on the hyperlink to see the XML file.

 SQL FOR XML AUTO Example 3